Lennar Mortgage, LLC Charlotte logo

 Seattle's Mortgage Broker - Joe Tafolla

 Seattle-based mortgage broker specializing in low down payment home loans with fast closing times.
-Offers competitive rates through access to multiple lenders.
+Offers rate claims to verify through access to multiple lenders.

 Financial Wellness Guides